-Scientific programme, Monday 14th of June
+Scientific programme, Day 1 - Monday, 14th of June

-ABSTRACT 1: THE FUNDAMENTALS OF TRITIUM HANDLING W. T. Shmayda
+THE FUNDAMENTALS OF TRITIUM HANDLING

+W. T. Shmayda

-University of Rochester, Laboratory for Laser Energetics, Rochester, NY, USA, 14623
+University of Rochester, Laboratory for Laser Energetics, Rochester, NY, USA, 14623 wshm@lle.rochester.edu

 Storage, process monitoring and scavenging form the basis of all tritium handling systems.
 This presentation will discuss uranium as a storage medium, ionization chambers as the backbone of monitoring tritium movement in process loops and recovery of trace levels of tritium from inert and air bearing streams for emission reduction.